mecomedia/vue-audio-okapi/README.md

 # vue-audio-tapirus [![npm](https://img.shields.io/npm/v/vue-audio-tapir)](https://www.npmjs.com/package/vue-audio-tapir) [![npm](https://img.shields.io/npm/l/vue-audio-tapir)](https://www.npmjs.com/package/vue-audio-tapir)

-Audio recorder component for Vue.js 3 to store voice messages in mp3 file format.
-It enables to record an audio message and send them to a server in a HTTP POST body.
+Audio recorder component for Vue.js 3 for saving voice messages in mp3 file format.
+It makes it possible to record an audio message and send it to a server using the HTTP POST body.

 ## Use Case